|Position:||Associate Head Coach|

 “I am extremely excited to join coach Stone and her staff at Saint Louis University,” Margenthaler said.
 “I’m looking forward to assisting her and the future development of her program.
 It’s going to be a pleasure to introduce potential student-athletes to the Billiken family.”

-Prior to his stint at Samford, Margenthaler spent four seasons as head coach at Southeast Missouri State.
+Prior to his year at Samford, Margenthaler spent four seasons as head coach at Southeast Missouri State.
 His teams held 34 opponents to fewer than 60 points and increased their offensive output by more than 10 points per game.
 The Redhawks also excelled academically, posting the nation’s fifth-best grade point average in 2012-13.

 Wisconsin’s 95-68 record during Margenthaler’s tenure in Madison included a school-record 23 victories in 2006-07.
 The Badgers finished second in the WNIT that season in the first of five consecutive postseason appearances (four WNIT, one NCAA).
 UW tied for third place in the Big Ten Conference in Margenthaler’s final two years.